jjgrainger/wp-custom-post-type-class/README.md

 ));
 ```

-Again options can be passed optionally as an array. see the [Wordpress codex](http://codex.wordpress.org/Function_Reference/register_taxonomy#Parameters) for all possible options.
+Again options can be passed optionally as an array. see the [WordPress codex](http://codex.wordpress.org/Function_Reference/register_taxonomy#Parameters) for all possible options.

 ### Existing Taxonomies